996icu/996.ICU/README.md

 Tencent
 ----

-Tencent block the web page of this repot totally (as of April 2nd afternoon local time).
+Tencent block the web page of this repo totally (as of April 2nd afternoon local time).
 Usually, when user click a link in Wechat (Tencent Flagship Social Platform), Tencent will open the page in the embeded web browser of its own.
 However, the link is prohibited now.